 5. Common Mistakes to Avoid

-There are a few technique mistakes that can cause issues for weightlifters of all experience levels:
+There are a few technical mistakes that can cause issues for weightlifters of all experience levels:

 Arching Your Back

-While you’ll see some high-level weightlifters arching their back while completing different lifts, doing so can severely injure your back in the long run.
-This method of lifting is not recommended for most people — back injuries are common in this context and too much reliance on your back will limit the growth you see in other muscle groups.
+While you’ll see some high-level weightlifters arching their backs while completing different lifts, doing so can severely injure your back in the long run.
+This method of lifting is not recommended for most people — back injuries are common in this context, and too much reliance on your back will limit the growth you see in other muscle groups.

 Using Momentum